Military Strikes Continue Against ISIS in Syria, Iraq

 Strikes in Syria

-In Syria, coalition military forces conducted 20 strikes consisting of 32 engagements against ISIS targets:
+In Syria, coalition military forces conducted nine strikes consisting of 13 engagements against ISIS targets:

+-- In Palmyra, a strike destroyed an ISIS improvised weapons facility and an improvised explosive device.

--- Near Raqqa, five strikes engaged two ISIS tactical units and destroyed eight barges, a vehicle, a front-end loader and a truck and trailer.
+-- Near Raqqa, a strike engaged an ISIS tactical unit and destroyed a fighting position.

--- Near Shadaddi, five strikes engaged two ISIS tactical units and destroyed three tactical vehicles, three vehicles, two bulldozers, two front-end loaders, a vehicle-borne bomb and a tank.
+-- Near Shadaddi, a strike engaged an ISIS tactical unit and destroyed three fighting positions.

--- Near Tabqah, five strikes engaged two ISIS tactical units and destroyed a front-end loader and a vehicle.
+-- In Tabqah, four strikes engaged an ISIS tactical unit; destroyed two tactical vehicles, a fighting position and a tank; and damaged four supply routes.

 Strikes in Iraq

-In Iraq, coalition military forces conducted 10 strikes consisting of 40 engagements against ISIS targets, coordinated with and in support of Iraq’s government:
+Coalition military forces conducted 11 strikes consisting of 38 engagements against ISIS targets in Iraq, coordinated with and in support of the Iraqi government:

--- Near Kisik, a strike engaged an ISIS tactical unit and destroyed two weapons caches and a vehicle.

--- Near Mosul, six strikes engaged four ISIS tactical units; destroyed six fighting positions, three mortar systems, two vehicle-borne bombs, a tactical vehicle, an artillery system, a vehicle-borne bomb facility and a vehicle; damaged 11 supply routes; and suppressed four ISIS tactical units and two ISIS mortar teams.
+-- Near Mosul, five strikes engaged two ISIS tactical units; destroyed a fighting position, a mortar system and a rocket-propelled grenade system; damaged three fighting positions, two supply routes and a supply cache; and suppressed eight ISIS mortar teams and four ISIS tactical units.

+-- Near Qaim, six strikes destroyed two vehicle-borne-bomb facilities, a vehicle bomb factory, a vehicle bomb, an explosives cache and an ISIS finance office.

 Part of Operation Inherent Resolve